My dear sweet babies,

 Speaking of sweet, this month you’ve finally begun noticing each other.
 We have to physically put one or both of you in the eyeline of the other, but you will look at each other–and smile!
 It’s kind of strange but also so exciting to see you acknowledge one another.
 You guys have been separate for so long and this is a reminder that you will soon be buddies and hopefully best friend brothers.

-Here’s Malcolm chatting with Daddy while nomming a hand:
+Here’s M chatting with Daddy while nomming a hand:

 The noise from your, erm, other end has decreased a bit, which is nice.
 You also don’t really root anymore.
 Now when you’re hungry, you just start crying.